spergmoment/FederalBot/README.md

   * You are 100% sure what you are doing.
   * Your suggestion will help the bot.
   * I am able to implement this (I'll tell you if I can).

+If you don't follow these, I may temporarily lock you, or warn you, depending on the severity.
 # FAQ's that are not frequently asked at all

 Q: Can I help make this?